miloszmisiek/miloszmisiek/README.md

   </ul>
 </div>

-## I'm a Full-Stack Software Developer, Sailor and Student
+## I’m a Full-Stack Software Engineer and a former sailor.

 - 📚  I'm a Software Engineer and a Ph.D. candidate in Computer Science at the West Pomeranian University of Technology in Szczecin, Poland.
 - 🛠️ I’m currently working as a Software Engineer.